 Available for free in English and French, the course uses best practices in instructional design and multimedia learning, incorporating graphics, audio narration, practice scenarios, and step-by-step visual guides to provide an engaging learning experience for teachers, administrators, and other school staff.

 The bilingual course is available now at www.allergyaware.ca and we encourage you to share this link with your school and others to help protect students with potentially life-threatening allergies.

-Ah, September…back to school.
+Ah, the Fall…back to school.
 The return to school brings many new exciting things….new shoes, new backpacks, new classroom, new friends.
 But every year, all over the world, one problem recurs…worsening asthma.

 Many people know that asthma often seems worse in the fall.
 Some families can almost predict when their next trip to the doctor might be.
 They are not alone.
 Recent research has helped us predict when hospitals can expect an increase in doctor and emergency room visits because of asthma and what age the children are likely to be.

 Two Canadian researchers have looked at the trends in emergency room visits and hospital admissions for asthma in several countries over 14 years.
 They found that in every country studied, asthma admissions were most frequent for school age children 18 days after the first day of school.
 Asthma admissions peaked 2 days later for pre-school children, and 6 days later for adults.
 School age children, particularly those 6 to 7 years old, seemed to get sick the earliest and be the most seriously ill.